jakubvalenta/human-activities/README.rst

 Requires Windows 7 or newer.

+1. Windows 7 or 8: download and open `Human.Activities-win7.exe`_.
+Windows 10:
-1. Download and open `Human.Activities.exe`_.
-The app will start immediatelly, it doesn't need any special installation.
+   download and open `Human.Activities-win10.exe`_.
+The app will start immediately.
+No installation process is required.
 2. To automatically start Human Activities each time your PC starts, copy *Human Activities.exe* into the *Startup* folder of the Start Menu.